MegaNAD60/useParams_hook/Readme.md

 export default Card;
 ```
 In the above codes, map function was used to iterates through products which was imported from Products.js file.
 We also destruture our products object and save it to store.
-Note also we have a Link element that points to a url using using backtick ( **`** ) and template literals ( **${}** ).
+Note also we have a Link element that points to a url using backtick ( **`** ) and template literals ( **${}** ).
 * In Home.js file in pages folder, import and render Card.js as seen in the codes below. (reference from [**React routing tutorial**](/https://medium.com/@nehemiahdauda60/routing-in-react-applications-96340f2b07d5.) )
 ```
 import Card from "../components/Card"